"Dealing with Darren was easy, he gave me all the information needed and feedback both ways was great!"

 Dress to Impress

-I don't know why but, in my experience, interviewees don't dress as well as they would in a conventional interview - for instance messy hair, casual clothes and a general air of 'nonchalance'.
-I know that you're at home and I know that you feel a bit self-conscious talking to a computer but you have to dress in exactly the same way as you would for a conventional interview (well the top half anyway!).
-Not only will this ensure that the interviewers do not have any preconceived notions about you but will also help you feel professional and in 'interview mode'.
+I don't know why, but in my experience, interviewees don't dress as well as they would in a conventional interview - for instance, messy hair, casual clothes and a general air of 'nonchalance'.
+I know you're at home and you may feel a bit self-conscious talking to a computer, but you should dress exactly the same as you would for a conventional interview (well, the top half, anyway!).
+Not only will this ensure that the interviewers do not have any preconceived notions about you, but it will also help you feel professional and in 'interview mode'.

 Be aware that patterns can be distracting and look a little messy on screen.
 You can't go wrong with dark blue and black suits.